 Overall, the education vertical market has an extended demand on system availability and safety measures, especially when it comes to schools and universities with hundreds of students and staff.
 Vocia is capable of meeting and exceeding these requirements.

 The total number of zones in this example is 15, comprising 14 rooms in four buildings plus the school yard.
-Three buildings house 4 classrooms in each, and a fourth building houses the assembly hall and an administration office.
+Three buildings each house 4 classrooms, and a fourth building houses the assembly hall and an administration office.
 The table on the right shows a breakdown of these zones and assignments .

 The objective of the paging system is not only to provide a high level of security in case of an evacuation, but to also allow for a smart and granular zone assignment to make directed announcements into individual classrooms, the school yard and other areas where students and staff may be present.

 The paging system is also used for automatic scheduling of bells.

 The fire panel must be connected with Vocia's Life Safety Interface (LSI-16e) to trigger evacuation messages in an emergency event.
 In order to maintain an effective and organized method of assisting staff and students to evacuate the fire panel has granular access to evacuation zones grouped by building.
 This allows evacuation of individual buildings and areas in which a fire or other incident detected, without unnecessarily alarming unaffected areas.